dynarithmic/twain_library/README.md

 ----
 ###### Quick Example (C#)
-Here is a bare-bones C# language example of acquiring a BMP image from a TWAIN device installed on your system.
+Here is a bare-bones C# language example of selecting a TWAIN device, displaying the capabilities available on the device, and acquiring a BMP image from the TWAIN device.
 The only additional requirement is to add one of the <a href="https://github.com/dynarithmic/twain_library/tree/master/programming_language_bindings/csharp" target="_blank">dtwain*.cs</a> files to the project, depending on the type of application (32-bit / 64-bit, ANSI / Unicode):

 ```csharp
 using System;